Skip to main content

 5. Regular Physical Activity ∞ Engaging in consistent exercise during the day can improve sleep quality, though intense workouts too close to bedtime should be avoided.

 This combined approach acknowledges that sleep is a complex physiological process influenced by both internal biochemical signals and external environmental cues.
-By addressing both aspects, individuals can significantly enhance their and overall well-being.
+By addressing both aspects, individuals can significantly enhance their sleep outcomes and overall well-being.

 Academic